rostools/guides/README.md

 *want* training, so the demand is there, but the capacity for running, hosting, and teaching them is still growing.
 And part of this is the need to train the trainers.
-This repository contains tips, help, resources, and things to do as an instructor of the r-cubed courses.
+This repository contains tips, help, resources, and things to do as an instructor of the r-cubed workshops.
 Check out the the [website](https://guides.rostools.org) for the guides.